bentomo/NinPortable/readme.md

 The project is very large so we will attempt to manage it with make

+###buildFPGA
+---
+This builds the bit stream and firmware to be loaded on to the FPGA

 ###Verification options
 ---
 When features and functions are added they are given a rule in make to verify function in some way.
 When they are added there is a master verfication rule that will verify all sub-verification steps.